OutSystems/docs-product/src/ref/integration-studio/editor/attributes.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+summary: The Attributes Editor is a tool for editing the properties of structure and entity attributes in an extension
 ---
 # Attributes Editor

 The Attributes Editor allows you to edit the properties of the [structure attributes](<../element-property/structure-attribute.md>) and [entity attributes](<../element-property/entity-attribute.md>) that belongs to your extension.